Average Covid-19 cases are the lowest they've been in nearly a year. Vaccines can push them even lower, officials say - KION546

 Average Covid-19 cases are the lowest they’ve been in nearly a year.
 Vaccines can push them even lower, officials say

-Covid-19 vaccines have proven a tremendous ally in America’s battle against the virus.
+Covid-19 vaccines have proven a tremendous ally in America’s battle against the virus — but there’s more work to do.

 “For the first time since the pandemic began, Covid cases are down in all 50 states,” White House senior Covid-19 adviser Andy Slavitt said in a Tuesday briefing.
 “We are winning the war on the virus, and we need you to help us finish the job.”

-His comments come as state leaders and public health officials express optimism about the country’s Covid-19 trends and where we could be by summertime.
+His comments come as state leaders and public health officials express optimism about the country’s Covid-19 trends and where we could be by summer.

 In Maryland, Gov. Larry Hogan said Tuesday the state’s seven-day positivity rate had dropped to the lowest level since the pandemic’s start.
 In California, Gov. Gavin Newsom announced three new Covid-19 deaths Tuesday, the state’s lowest daily number in the pandemic.